connexcs/docs/docs/developers/scriptforge.md

 !!! warning "Potential Sync Issues"
     To avoid the system losing synchronisation with your script and the connection crashing, execute ALL async functions with `await`.
-	If it isn't implemented correctly, it affects thatbilling and call stability.
+	If it isn't implemented correctly, it affects that billing and call stability.

 ### Form Submission